camunda/issues/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

 <!--
-Steps to reproduce the behavior
+Steps to reproduce the behavior.
+Can be code or UI steps.

-If possible add a minimal reproducer code sample
-- when using the Java client: https://github.com/zeebe-io/zeebe-test-template-java

 -->

 **Expected behavior**